seanthegeek/randomrestaurant/README.md

 options:
-  -h, --help            show this help message and exit --version             show program's version number and exit --debug               Print exception stacktraces --config CONFIG, -c CONFIG
+  -h, --help            show this help message and exit --version             show program's version number and exit --debug               Print exception stacktraces (default: False) --config CONFIG, -c CONFIG
-                        The path to the configuration file --radius RADIUS, -r RADIUS
+                        The path to the configuration file (default: config.json) --radius RADIUS, -r RADIUS
-                        The radius of the search area in meters -n N                  The maximum number of results to return --keyword KEYWORD, -k KEYWORD
+                        The radius of the search area in meters (default: 8046) -n N                  The maximum number of results to return (default: 1) --keyword KEYWORD, -k KEYWORD
-                        The keyword to search for (Use quotes around multiple keywords) --delivery, -d        Only return locations that offer delivery --takeout, -t         Only return locations that offer takeout --wheelchair, -w      Only return locations that have a wheelchair-accessible entrance --json, -j            Output in JSON format
+                        The keyword to search for (Use quotes around multiple keywords) (default: Restaurant) --delivery, -d        Only return locations that offer delivery (default: False) --takeout, -t         Only return locations that offer takeout (default: False) --wheelchair, -w      Only return locations that have a wheelchair-accessible entrance (default: False) --json, -j            Output in JSON format (default: False)
 ```

 ## Setup